CoinbaseWallet/bcash-docker/README.md

-Bcoin on Docker
+Bcash on Docker
 =====

-Start up a bcoin node quickly using Docker.
+Start up a bcash node quickly using Docker.
-Pulls latest bcoin version from github and starts full node.
+Pulls latest bcash version from github and starts full node.

-By default, persists data in user home directory at `~/.bcoin`.
+By default, persists data in user home directory at `~/.bcash`.

 How To Use
 ----